-Australian Aboriginals are often credited with being the world’s first astronomers.
-Observing and interpreting the cosmos is a significant part of most Aboriginal language groups and has been used for navigation, calendars, ceremony, cultural lore, song-lines and art for thousands of years.
-Aboriginal astronomy is an important part of this country’s history and sharing it enriches all Australian cultures and is of fundamental importance.
+Indigenous Australians are often credited with being the world’s first astronomers.
+Observing and interpreting the cosmos is a significant part of most language groups and has been used for navigation, calendars, ceremony, cultural lore, song-lines and art for thousands of years.
+Indigenous astronomy is an important part of this country’s history and sharing those stories and understandings of the night sky enriches all Australian cultures.

 The artwork was created by renowned Perth artists Sharyn Egan, Kylie Graham, Peter Farmer Jnr, and James Egan in a project led by Peter Farmer and Miranda Farmer.
 The artists worked with Follow the Dream students from Governor Stirling Senior High School to paint the artwork and share traditional knowledge.